-2,328 animal assisted activity (AAA) and therapy (AAT) sessions have been provided free-of-charge at hospitals, hospice, long-term care facilities, assisted living communities, courthouses, victim service agencies and offices, just last year.
+Just last year, 2,328 animal assisted activity (AAA) and therapy (AAT) sessions have been provided free-of-charge at hospitals, hospice, long-term care facilities, assisted living communities, courthouses, victim service agencies and offices.
 At 1FUR1, we DO NOT solicit donations of any kind from the people we serve and the facilities that host the animal assisted therapy sessions and activities.
 This accomplishment was only possible because of the generosity of our donors, the hard work of our volunteers and the dedication of our program partners.

-(IL, CA, MI, MO) selected through rigorous due diligence
+(IL, CA, MI, MO and FL) selected through rigorous due diligence

 bring animal assisted therapy and activities

 provided to animal assisted programs since inception

 1 FUR 1’s human-animal bond story is being written now by each and every person who believes that animals are an integral part of a happy and healthy life.
 Animals can bring healing to people from all walks of life, at every step on the journey to wellness.
 Every month our animal assisted therapy (AAT) and animal assisted activity (AAA) programs deliver valuable health benefits to over 820 children and seniors wish disabilities.

 Animal Assisted Activities (AAA) utilizes pets as therapy to provide people with a source of motivation, happiness and education.
 Visits can be arranged in variety of settings with various types of animals certified in obedience training.
 Children, seniors and many others benefit immensely from the companionship and interaction with animals ranging from cats and dogs to rabbits and llamas.
 These activities are casual in nature but with clear objective to promote and sustain a greater well-being.
 For more information about 1 FUR 1 program partners, please visit: Kindred Spirits Therapy Minis in FL and Furry Friends Recovery in MO & IL